-To protect aquatic and buffer habitats, an applicant must comply with the following:

-- a.
-Criterion (h) in Section 391-3-7-.05 (2) and criterion (h) in Section 391-3-7-.11(2) - 1.
-Mitigation must be in accordance with the USACE Section 404 Permitting requirements included in the published USACE Standard Operating Procedures.
-Additional credit purchase may be required in accordance with the Standard Operating Procedure in Appendix B, Calculation for Buffer Credits and Preservation. - b.
-Criterion (k)1. in Section 391-3-7-.05(2) and (k)1. in Section 391-3-7-.11(2) and major impacts under criterion (k)2. in Section 391-3-7-.05 (2) and (k)2. in Section 391-3-7-.11(2) - 1.
-Mitigation credits must be purchased in accordance with the Standard Operating Procedure in Appendix B, Calculation for Buffer Credits and Preservation, or - 2.
-Preserve State waters buffer: - i.
-1.5 times the impacted area if the preservation occurs on-site - ii.
-3 times the impacted area if the preservation occurs off-site
+- To protect aquatic and buffer habitats, an applicant must comply with the following when applicable: - a.
+Criterion (h) in Section 391-3-7-.05 (2) and (h) in Section 391-3-7-.11(2) - 1.
+Mitigation credits must be purchased in accordance with the USACE Section 404 Permitting requirements included in the published USACE Standard Operating Procedures, or - b.
+Criterion (k)(1) in Section 391-3-7-.05(2) and (k)(1) in Section 391-3-7-.11(2) and major impacts under criterion (k)(2) in Section 391-3-7-.05 (2) and (k)(2) in Section 391-3-7-.11(2) - 1.
+Mitigation credits must be purchased in accordance with the Standard Operating Procedure in Appendix B, Calculation for Buffer Credits, Preservation and Restoration Activities, or - 2.
+Complete one of the following: - i.
+Preserve State waters buffer: - 1.
+1.5 times the impacted area if the preservation occurs on-site - 2.
+3 times the impacted area if the preservation occurs off-site - ii.
+Restore State waters buffer: - 1.
+1.5 times the impacted are if the restoration occurs on-site - 2.
+3 times the impacted area if the restoration occurs off-site

-The preservation must be done permanently through a conservation easement.
-The land to be preserved:
+The preservation and/or restoration must be done permanently through a restrictive covenant.
+The land to be preserved or restored:

-- Must contain native riparian species; - Must be "multi-trophic;" i.e., have low growing grasses, forbs (non-woody flowering plants other than grass), and other plants; small trees, bushes and shrubs AND canopy cover (medium to large trees); - May be trimmed to provide "lines to sight" to provide a view of a house and/or surface water; however, an entire trophic layer must NOT be removed. - Documentation verifying the legal protection of the permanent conservation easement must be provided to EPD at least 14 days prior to any land disturbance on the site. - c.
-Criteria (a) and (b) in Section 391-3-7-.04(2) - 1.
-Mitigation Credits must be purchased in accordance with the Standard Operating Procedure in Appendix B, Calculation for Buffer Credits and Preservation.
+- Must contain native riparian species; - Must be "multi-trophic;" i.e., have low growing grasses, forbs (non-woody flowering plants other than grass0, and other plants; small trees, bushes and shrubs AND canopy cover (medium to large trees); - May be trimmed to provide "lines to sight" to provide a view of a house and/or surface water; however, an entire trophic layer must NOT be removed. - Must be in accordance with EPD's "Streambank and Shoreline Stabilization Guidance".

-EPD prefers that these mitigation practices be done on-site; however, the nature of the project may necessitate that these practices occur off site.
+It is preferred that these mitigation practices be done on site.
+However, they will often have to occur off site due to the nature of the project.
 If the mitigation must be done off site, it must remain within the same 10-digit hydrologic unit code (HUC) watershed as the buffer impact.
 For large projects covering multiple 10-digit HUC watersheds, the mitigation practices may be completed in any of the affected HUC-10 watersheds.
 The US Geological Survey, the Natural Resources Conservation Service, or EPD can provide maps and delineations of HUC-10 watersheds.